Hudson Bay: History

-The search for a western route to Cathay and the Indies, which had been actively pursued since the days of Columbus and the Cabots, in the latter part of the 15th century, directly resulted in the first sighting of Hudson Bay by Europeans.
-English explorers and colonists named Hudson Bay after Sir Henry Hudson who explored the bay beginning August 2, 1610, on his ship Discovery.
+The search for a western route to Cathay and the East Indies, which had been actively pursued since the days of Christopher Columbus and John Cabot, in the latter part of the 15th century, directly resulted in the first sighting of Hudson Bay by Europeans.
+English explorers and colonists named Hudson Bay after Sir Henry Hudson who explored the bay beginning 2 August 1610, on his ship Discovery.
 On his fourth voyage to North America, Hudson worked his way around Greenland's west coast and into the bay, mapping much of its eastern coast.
 Discovery became trapped in the ice over the winter, and the crew survived onshore at the southern tip of James Bay.
-When the ice cleared in the spring, Hudson wanted to explore the rest of the area, but the crew mutinied on June 22, 1611.
+In the spring, as the ice receded, Henry Hudson expressed a desire to continue exploring the uncharted region.
+However, on 22 June 1611, the crew mutinied.
 They left Hudson and others adrift in a small boat.
-The fate of Hudson and the crew members stranded with him is unknown, but historians have found no evidence that they survived for long afterward.
+The fate of Hudson and the other men stranded with him remains undetermined.
+Nevertheless, there is little evidence in historical documents to suggest that they persisted for a long time thereafter.
 In May 1612, Sir Thomas Button sailed from England with two ships to look for Henry Hudson, and to continue the search for the Northwest Passage to Asia.

 In 1668, Nonsuch reached the bay and traded for beaver pelts, leading to the creation of the Hudson's Bay Company (HBC), which still bears the historic name.
-The HBC negotiated a trading monopoly from the English crown for the Hudson Bay watershed, called Rupert's Land.
+The HBC negotiated a trading monopoly from the English Crown for the Hudson Bay watershed, called Rupert's Land.
+In 1670, the English Crown granted a charter to facilitate fur trading within the Hudson Bay drainage basin.
 France contested this grant by sending several military expeditions to the region, but abandoned its claim in the Treaty of Utrecht (April 1713).